AnEvilBrit/AnEvilBrit/README.md

   I have been learning code since 2020 and have learned many skills throughout this.

   I am based in the United Kingdom
-  See my portfolio for more information and projects at [anevilbrit.github.io](http://anevilbrit.github.io)
+  See my portfolio for more information, skills I have and projects at [anevilbrit.github.io](http://anevilbrit.github.io)

   ### Skills